What do we mean by the term "Corporate Social Responsibility"?

 Schedule VII of the Act includes the following activities:

-• Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centres and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups;
+- Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centres and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically

 Whether contribution to any political party be considered as CSR activity?